fsaavedra0003/Document-question-answering-with-LangChain/README.md

 # 📄 Document Q&A with LangChain + Pinecone + Streamlit

-This project allows users to upload documents and query them for specific answers using  the framework of  LangChain, Pinecone vector database, and Streamlit web framework .
+This project allows users to upload documents and query them for specific answers using  the framework of  LangChain, Pinecone vector database, and Streamlit web framework (front end) .
 The system performs the following:

 - Upload documents to be indexed.
 - Convert documents into embeddings using LangChain.